Arncliffe

 AreaSearch assessment of residential development activity positions Arncliffe among the top 25% of areas assessed nationwide

 Arncliffe has seen approximately 197 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Around 987 homes were approved in the area between financial years FY-21 and FY-25, with an additional 103 approved so far in FY-26.
-On average, about 0.9 people have moved to Arncliffe for each dwelling built over the past five financial years.
+Between FY-21 and FY-25, around 987 homes were approved, with an additional 103 approved so far in FY-26.
+On average, 0.9 people moved to the area for each dwelling built over these years, indicating that new supply is meeting or exceeding demand.

 Frequently Asked Questions - Development